Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Applications

-Our original motivation for studying the cohomology $H^*_c(F(X,n))$ is its connection with the cohomology of moduli spaces of algebraic curves.
-This relationship is most explicit in genus $g=2$ as given by the following theorem, which can be found under an equivalent formulation in \cite{BCGY21}.
+Our original motivation for studying the cohomology $H^*_c(F(X,n))$ is its connection with the cohomology of moduli spaces of algebraic curves $\ModuliCurve{g,n}$.
+This relationship comes from the description of the weight $0$ part of $H^*_c(\ModuliCurve{g,n})$ in terms of tropical geometry, and is manifested most explicitly in genus $g=2$ as given by the following theorem, which can be found under an equivalent formulation in \cite{BCGY21}.

 \begin{thm}[{\cite[Theorem 1.2]{BCGY21}}] Fix $n \in \N$ and let $X = S^1\vee S^1$ be a wedge of two circles.
 There exists an $\SymGroup$-equivariant isomorphism